decis-bench/febench/README.md

 Note that, the above server is located in China, if you are experiencing slow connection, you may try to download from OneDrive (this copy is compressed, please decompress after downloading): https://1drv.ms/f/s!At2bMwG7v7Dngbg21F0ELbZrhC7NBA?e=atHwQy

-**Step 3:** [Start the cluster](https://openmldb.ai/docs/zh/main/deploy/install_deploy.html) and enter the `./OpenMLDB` folder in this project.
+**Step 3:** [Start the OpenMLDB cluster](https://openmldb.ai/docs/zh/main/deploy/install_deploy.html).
 For a quick start, you can use the [docker](https://openmldb.ai/docs/zh/main/quickstart/openmldb_quickstart.html#id4), but note that the performance may not be optimal since all the components are deployed on a single physical machine.

 > Please be aware that the default values for `spark.driver.memory` and `spark.executor.memory` may not be enough for your needs.
 If you encounter a `java.lang.OutOfMemoryError: Java heap space` error, you may need to increase them.
 You can refer to [this document](https://openmldb.ai/docs/zh/main/maintain/faq.html#java-lang-outofmemoryerror-java-heap-space) for guidance.
 One acceptable size for these parameters is 32G/32G.

-**Step 4:** Please modify the `conf.properties.template` file to create your own `conf.properties` file in the `./conf` directory, and update the configuration settings in the file accordingly, including the OpenMLDB cluster and the locations of data and queries.
+**Step 4:** Modify the `conf.properties.template` file to create your own `conf.properties` file in the `./OpenMLDB/conf` directory, and update the configuration settings in the file accordingly, including the OpenMLDB cluster and the locations of data and queries.

 4.1  Modify the locations of data and query,